tjsoftworks/JumpCloudAPI/README.md

 Log into the JumpCloud console.
 Go to the settings dropdown (top-right) and retrieve the API key.
 This API key is associated to the currently logged in administrator.
 Other admins will have different API keys.

-**NOTE: Please keep this API key secret as it grants full access to your organization's data.**
+**NOTE: Please keep this API key secret, as it grants full access to your organization's data.**

 The API key will be passed in as a header with the header name "x-api-key".